 Staffing consists of multiple departments in multiple disciplines including Probation who will provide sufficient staff to ensure adequate implementation of the plan and meet all other licensing standards.
-Additionally, transformative staffing through the using of credible messengers has been established through the Department of Youth Development and was incorporated in 2023, to compliment the services provided by various County Departments.
+Additionally, transformative staffing through the use of credible messengers has been established through the Department of Youth Development and will be incorporated by March 1, 2023, to compliment the services provided by various County Departments.